jiahuan-he/SD-realtime-collaboration/README.md

     6.2.
 [GUI](#61-gui)

 ### 1. Motivation
-  1. The Current Software doesn’t support real-time collaboration (ex.
+  1. A lot of System Dynamics modeling projects are often undertaken in large teams, so inter-team communication and collaboration are crucial.
+  2. Many System Dynamics modeling projects also require close interaction with, contributions and feedback from many stakeholders.
+  3. Therefore, it is very important for a System Dynamics modeling tool to possess some real-time collaboration feature.
+However, the existing software do not have such feature. (ex.
 Vensim)
-  2. The goal is to create a web-based tool that supports
+  4. The goal is to create a web-based tool that supports
       1. real-time collaboration: multiple clients can view/edit the same silumation in realtime.
       2. simulation: the system can run and visualize a System Dynamics simulation comprised of stocks, flows, and parameters.